-There was plenty of expectation on Series 7 to deliver even more health monitors and benefits going into the Fall 2021 event; however, Apple instead addressed some minor points to reinforce the Watch as a desirable wearable for the coming years.
+There was plenty of expectation for the Apple Watch Series 7 to deliver even more health monitors and benefits going into the Fall 2021 event; however, Apple addressed some minor points to reinforce the Watch as a desirable wearable for the coming years.

 Apple Watch Series 7